Zoltán Adorján

 Zoltán Adorján (born 15 November 1961 in Debrecen, Hungary) is former international motorcycle speedway rider.
-He is a 13 times Hungarian national champion.
+He is a 13 times Hungarian national champion and earned 51 caps for the Hungary national speedway team.

 Career

 Adorján came to prominence when he reached the 1985 Individual Speedway World Championship final.
 Four years later in 1989 he won the Continental Speedway Final on the way to reaching his second World final.

 The following year he teamed up with Sándor Tihanyi to secure a first medal at world level for Hungary when they won a bronze at the 1990 Speedway World Pairs Championship in Germany.
+He was a member of the Hungarian national team that toured the United Kingdom in 1991 and competed in the last Speedway World Pairs Championship] at the 1993 Speedway World Pairs Championship in Vojens, Denmark.

 On 30 July 1995, he won the Continental Final, which formed part of the 1996 Speedway Grand Prix Qualification.
 It was the second time he had won the final having previously won it in 1989.
 In 1996, he won the Argentine Championship.